Alpha725/virtual_host_ansible_debian/README.md

 You will then need to update the `hosts.yaml` ansible_user to your `${username}` and then the ip address of the host/hosts address.

-If you want to change or customise your local storage pool, update the following: `roles/kvm_host/vars/main.yaml`
+If you want to change or customise your local storage pool, update the following var: storage_pools

 Once you have done all the above run the following command:
 ```bash